wesleyburr/subMaldi/paper.md

 corresponding to discretely measured mass-to-charge (*m/z*) values [@Stanford:2016].
-When spectral replicates are acquired of a sample, there is variation in the number and value of *m/z* responses with accompanying peaks, resulting in irregularly spaced data.
+When spectral replicates are acquired of a sample, there is variation in the number and value of *m/z* responses with accompanying peaks due to spectra centroiding in the mass analyzer.
+This results in irregularly spaced data.
 This has implications for the statistical interpretations of inter-and intra-sample comparisons.
 In order to generate meaningful results from unevenly spaced data, it is essential that the data set be standardized by some means.
-In statistical computing languages, replicates often must be aligned against the same data structure.
+In statistical computing languages, replicates often must be aligned against the same data structure: for our purposes, this will be the default data structure in R, the data.frame [@Wickham:2014].

 `subMALDI` processes each raw spectrum with one of several smoothing filters, baseline correction methods, and peak detection algorithms